Academics, Application and Selection

 Does SPA 342S/ LAS 342S fulfill a distribution requirement?
 Yes, it counts as an LA.
 SPA 208S does not fulfill a distribution requirement.

 Travel and Logistics

 Do I need a passport and/or visa to travel to Argentina?
-Yes, make sure your passport is current and valid six months from the date of your return.
+U.S. citizens need only a passport for stays of up to 90 days.
+Make sure your passport is current and valid six months from the date of your return.
 You must obtain or renew your passport prior to the trip.
-U.S. citizens need only a passport for stays of up to 90 days.
-Some non-US citizens may need a visa in addition to a passport.
+Some non-US citizens may need a visa in addition to a passport and will need to cover visa fees and courier services to get immigration documents sent from Argentina should this be needed.
+Those costs usually range between $200-250.
 Visa information can be found on the Consulate’s web site.
 Passport and visa processing may take weeks; please apply early.

 When should I plan to arrive and depart Buenos Aires?
 You should plan to arrive on Saturday, June 1st, and depart on Saturday, July 13th.
 Classes end on Friday, July 12th, but most students will depart on Saturday, July 13th.